-The new Oman Penal Code, promulgated by the Royal Decree 7/2018, came into effect recently with new punishments for various offences.
-To start you off, here are 6 things you’ll need to watch out for:
+The new Oman Penal Code, promulgated by the Royal Decree No. 7/2018, came into effect recently with new punishments for various offences.
+To start you off, here are 6 things you’ll need to need to watch out for:

-Secondly, a person will face imprisonment varying 3 months to 3 years for intentionally disseminating false news, rumors at home or abroad that will undermine the prestige of the state or hurt confidence in financial markets and affect the financial position, for a term of not less than (3) months and not more than (3) years.
+Article (115) of the new Oman Penal Code brought an imprisonment punishment against anyone intentionally disseminating false news, rumors at home or abroad that will undermine the prestige of the state or hurt confidence in financial markets and affect the financial position, for a term of not less than (3) months and not more than (3) years.

-Fifthly, the new Omani penal code as well stipulates imprisonment for a period of not less than 10 days, and not exceeding six months, a fine of not less than OMR100, and not exceeding OMR500 or one of these two penalties for persons who have the care of a child who has not completed 18 years of age, or is responsible for a person who is not capable to care for himself due to his physical or mental condition, and abstains from caring for them, neglects or ignores his responsibilities.
+The new Oman Penal Code as well stipulates imprisonment for a period of not less than (10) days, and not exceeding (6) months, a fine of not less than OMR100, and not exceeding OMR500 or one of these two penalties for persons who have the care of a child who has not completed 18 years of age, or is responsible for a person who is not capable to care for himself due to his physical or mental condition, and abstains from caring for them, neglects or ignores his responsibilities.

-Finally, in line with Article (128) of the new Oman Penal Code, any individual who facilitates the entry into the country or assists the enemy by providing information to or guiding him will face a death penalty.
+Finally, in line with Article (128) of the new Oman Penal Code, any individual who facilitates the enemy to enter into the country or assists the enemies by providing information to them or guiding them will face a death penalty.